-Believe it or not, there are people who love those types of tasks and are probably better at it than you.
+Believe it or not, some people love those types of tasks and are probably better at it than you.
 So, if you have the opportunity and the means to push these tasks to someone else, why not?
-That should give you more energy to focus on the bigger picture and have the inspiration and passion come back to you.
+That should give you more energy to focus on the bigger picture and have the inspiration and passion to come back to you.

 4. You Find That You Can No Longer Stay on Top of Things

-Unanswered emails, unfinished paperwork, poor customer service are all red flags that your work and your business is suffering.
+Unanswered emails, unfinished paperwork, poor customer service are all red flags that your work and your business are suffering.
 And something needs to change.

 You need to accept the fact that you're just one person and you can't do it all.
 With a virtual assistant to help you out, you can get everything back in order in a snap.

 5. You're the Boss, But Not Necessarily the Best